 6. Tell The Reader To Contribute or Express

-Your readers are real humans (in case you didn’t new) and they have their own opinion, thoughts, a point of view and judgments.
+Your readers are real humans (in case you didn’t know) and have their own opinions, thoughts, points of view, and judgments.
 End your post like:

 What do you think about [your topic]?
 Let me know in the comments section.

 What’s your frank opinion on that?

 You can also ask them to contribute to your post.
 Sometimes when I write about the best tools, I ask my readers to comment on their favourite tools even if it is not mentioned in my post

 7. Ask Something To The Reader